 - Saliva flow tests

 - Tests for eye dryness

 - Blood tests to look for antibodies

-- Ultrasound scans of the major salivary glands - Biopsy of the minor salivary glands which are easily accessible inside the lower lip.
-(A biopsy involves removal of a small piece of tissue while the lip is numb; this is then examined under a microscope)
+- Ultrasound scans of the major salivary glands

+- Biopsy of the minor salivary glands which are easily accessible inside the lower lip.
+(A biopsy involves removal of a small piece of tissue while the lip is numb; this is then examined under a microscope).

-The diagnosis of Sjögren's Syndrome is made, if after the results of tests you meet the classification criteria laid out by the American-European Consensus or American College of Rheumatology ACR.
+The diagnosis of Sjögren's Syndrome is made, if after the results of tests, you meet the criteria laid out by the American College of Rheumatology & European League Against Rheumatism.